-Long-term debt includes a bank loan and accrued leave as of September 20, 2021:
+Non-current liabilities include a bank loan, accrued leave, and pension liabilities as of September 30, 2022:

-A. Bank Loan
+Bank Loan

 During 2006 the Town obtained a \$5 million loan to fund the undergrounding of utilities.
 The loan is collateralized by the non-ad valorem revenue of the Town.
 The loan bears an interest rate of 4.72% and matures in 2025.